cures-hub/cures-condec-jira/doc/features/link-recommendation.md

 *Node-link diagram with link recommendations colored in blue and particular link type*

-Besides, ConDec offers a dedicated view for link recommendation and duplicate recognition which developers can access as follows:
+ConDec offers a dedicated view for link recommendation and duplicate detection which developers can access as follows:
-1. Developers can access the view from every Jira issue, i.e. it is included in the Jira issue view.
+1. Developers can access the link recommendation view from every Jira issue, i.e. it is included in the Jira issue view.
-2. Developers can access the view from the knowledge view for the project.
+2. Developers can access the link recommendation view from ConDec's knowledge view for the project.

 ![Link recommendation view as part of ConDec's knowledge view showing link recommendations and a potential duplicate for a decision problem](../screenshots/link_recommendation_view.png)